joemiller/kubits/README.md

 - [ ] include helpers for adding cluster+namespace to bash and zsh prompts
 - [ ] add circle-ci? add shellcheck for linting?
+- [ ] make public repo?
+If so, then we should switch the homebrew formula to use a url to the github release tarball as is common practice for most public brews.
+Also the instructions for adding the tap can be shortened to remove the URL.